Table of Contents

 Can you get sunburned through a window?
 What Causes Sunburn?

-Before we discuss whether or not you can get sunburned through a window, it’s important to understand what actually causes sunburn.
+Before we discuss whether or not you can get sunburned through a window, it’s essential to understand how ultraviolet rays cause skin damage and the risk of sunburn through glass.
 Sunburn occurs when your skin is exposed to excessive UV radiation from the sun.
 Two types of UV rays—UVA and UVB—affect the skin.

-• UVA Rays: Deep skin penetration by this radiation might result in long-term damage like wrinkles and aging.
+- UVA rays Deep skin penetration by this radiation might result in long-term damage, such as wrinkles, skin aging, and increased skin cancer risk, especially if exposed to direct sunlight.

-• UVB Rays: These shorter rays cause most sunburns.
-They directly affect the top layer of the skin, leading to redness, pain, and peeling.
+- UVB Rays: These shorter rays cause most sunburns.
+They directly affect the top layer of the skin, leading to redness, pain, and peeling, especially when exposed to direct sunlight.

 But what role does glass play in this?
 Does a window protect us from harmful rays?